spryker/spryker-docs/docs/cloud/dev/spryker-cloud-commerce-os/multi-store-setups/multistore-setup-options.md

 {% info_block warningBox "Warning" %}

-Do not use Spryker Multi-Store concept as a representation of a physical store.
+Do not use the Spryker Multistore concept as a representation of a physical store.

 {% endinfo_block %}

  ## Select the appropriate setup

-There are three types of setup that you can choose from.
+There are three types of setup available to choose from.

 {% info_block infoBox "Stores grouping" %}

-When you set up multiple stores, we recommend that you group stores to regional stores that share the same processes and data.
-For example, if your DE and AT stores share the same database, it is best not to separate them, but have one regional store instead.
+When setting up multiple stores, we recommended to group stores that share the same processes and data to regional stores.
+For instance, if your DE and AT stores share the same database, it is best not to separate them but have one regional store instead.

 {% endinfo_block %}